Senior Manager, Advocacy – Tobacco Control (WI #2021-70)

 - Ability to work occasional evenings and weekends as needed.

-- Consistent with its mission, the American Lung Association maintains a smoke-free workplace; all employees must abstain from commercial tobacco use in any form.
+- Consistent with its mission, the American Lung Association maintains a smoke-free workplace; all employees must abstain from tobacco use in any form.
+Also, all employees are required to be fully vaccinated against the COVID-19 virus, unless approved for medical or religious exemption.

 To apply, send a cover letter, resume, and salary requirements to (include the job title and the job number in the subject of the email):